s-expresso/clojobuf/README.md

 (def registry (let [[codec-schema malli-schema] (protoc-macro ["resources/protobuf/"] ["example.proto"])]
                 [codec-schema (->malli-registry malli-schema)]))
 ```
-`protoc-macro` is especially useful for cljs as it doesn't have file system access at runtime.
+`protoc-macro` works on all runtime, but is especially useful for cljs targeting browser as it doesn't have file system access at runtime.
 See [src/clojobuf/example/ex3.cljc](https://github.com/s-expresso/clojobuf/blob/main/src/clojobuf/example/ex3.cljc) for a working example.

 ## Unknown Fields
 During decode, unknown fields are placed into `:?` as a vector of 3 values (field number, wire type, wire value).